oddstream/gosold/README.md

 ## Creating or modifying variants using scripts

-Lua scripts for game variants are stored in a directory called `scripts`.
+Lua scripts for game variants are embedded into the `gosold` executable when it is built.

 Each script must define two mandatory functions, `BuildPiles` and `StartGame`, and then, optionally, others including: `AfterMove`, `TailMoveError`, `TailAppendError`, `TailTapped`, `PileTapped`.
-These functions are called by the gosold program.
+These functions are called by the `gosold` program.

-The script can then call functions which are provided by the gosold program, for example `NewStock`, `MoveCard`, `SetRecycles`.
+The script can then call functions which are provided by the `gosold` program, for example `NewStock`, `MoveCard`, `SetRecycles`.

-You do not need Lua to be installed to run the scripts; a Lua virtual machine is embedded within the gosold program.
+You do not need Lua to be installed to run the scripts; a Lua virtual machine is embedded within the `gosold` program.
 The scripts use Lua 5.1.

 For example, here is the Lua script used to drive the game Simple Simon: